 The interdisciplinary Bendheim Center for Finance offers a Master in Finance (M.Fin.) degree.
-The distinctive feature of Princeton’s M.Fin. program is its strong emphasis on financial economics in addition to financial engineering and computational methods.
-Graduates of this program will have a solid understanding of the fundamental quantitative tools from computer science, economic theory, optimization, probability, and statistics, all of which are becoming increasingly vital in the financial industry.
-To a greater degree than at any time in the past, there now exists a body of knowledge that is widely agreed to be essential for the proper analysis and management of financial securities, portfolios, and the financial decisions of the firms.
+The distinctive feature of Princeton’s M.Fin. program is its strong emphasis on financial economics in addition to financial engineering, data science, and computational methods, as well as emerging tools of Fin Tech.
+Graduates of this program will have a solid understanding of the fundamental quantitative tools from computer science, economic theory, optimization, probability, and statistics and machine learning, all of which are increasingly vital in the financial industry.
+To a greater degree than at any time in the past, there now exists a body of knowledge that is essential for the proper analysis and management of financial securities, portfolios, and the financial decisions of the firms.
 A driving force behind these developments is a lively exchange of ideas between academia and the financial industry, a collaboration that is the closest parallel in the social sciences to the academic-private sector interactions routinely seen in engineering and the applied sciences.

 The curriculum is designed to be completed in four semesters.
 Admission letters will specify the expected program length.
-Individual meetings between students admitted to the program and the director of graduate studies will determine, on the basis of courses previously completed at Princeton or another institution, which courses need to be taken.
 The program is designed to be taken on a full-time basis.
 Classes are taught during the day, and full-time students take four or five courses per semester.
 All students are subject to an annual review of academic progress.

-Princeton’s M.Fin. program draws upon the combined strength of a variety of departments, including the departments of computer science, economics, operations research and financial engineering, and others.
+Princeton’s M.Fin. program draws upon the combined strength of a variety of departments, including the Departments of Computer Science, Economics, Operations Research and Financial Engineering, and others.
 The program has two major course components and a required summer internship between years one and two.
-First, required core courses will provide (1) the prerequisite skills in economics, finance, mathematics, and probability and statistics necessary for the study of finance at a sophisticated level; and (2) an integrated introduction to modern financial analysis.
+First, required core courses will provide (1) the prerequisite skills in economics, finance, mathematics, computer science, and probability and statistics necessary for the study of finance at a sophisticated level; and (2) an integrated introduction to modern financial analysis.
 Second, a wide range of elective courses, drawn from many departments, will allow students to tailor the program to fit their own needs and interests.
 These courses will permit a range of opportunities for specialization and in-depth study along a number of coherent tracks of topics of interest to the student.
 Finally, the required summer internship is meant to provide additional practical experience in addressing real-world finance issues.

 The program requirements consist of five core and 11 elective courses.
 At least five of the elective courses must be at the 500 level or above, and five must be from list 1 (a list maintained by the director of graduate studies and available on the Bendheim Center's website).